Home Insurance Denied? Common Reasons & What to Do Next

 What to Do After a Home Insurance Denial

 A denial is not the end of the road.
-Here are your best options:
+Here are your best options in 2026:

 1. Fix the Underlying Issue

-If your denial is tied to a specific, correctable problem — an aging roof, a broken fence around the pool, faulty wiring — address it first.
+If your denial is tied to a specific, correctable problem (an aging roof, a broken fence around the pool, faulty wiring) address it first.
 Once repaired, you may qualify for standard coverage with the same or a different carrier.
-Keep receipts and documentation of all repairs.
+Keep receipts and documentation of all repairs, including contractor names, materials used, and installation dates.

 The Excess & Surplus (E&S) market specializes in high-risk properties that standard ("admitted") insurers won't cover.
 E&S carriers have more flexible underwriting guidelines and can often cover homes with unusual risk factors.
-Learn more about E&S home insurance and whether it's right for your situation.
+Learn more about hard-to-insure homes and whether the E&S route is right for your situation.

 Pros